 There are ways of winterizing Artemisia in the ground or in containers.
 Which method you choose will depend upon where you live and how severe your winter conditions will get.
-One of the first questions to ask yourself is, “What is my zone?”.
+One of the first questions to ask yourself is, “What is my zone?”
 Before you can decide how much effort you need to put into saving your plant, the region in which you live has to be vetted.
 Since most Artemisia can live in USDA zone 5, just a little bit of Artemisia winter care is required.
-But if you live in zone 4 or lower, it is probably a good idea to keep the plant in a container, or dig it up in fall and move it indoors.
+However, if you live in zone 4 or lower, it is probably a good idea to keep the plant in a container or dig it up in fall and move it indoors.

 Store these plants in a frost-free area and water once per month deeply, but no more, as the plant will not be actively growing.
 When caring for Artemisia over the winter, place the plant where it receives medium light.
 Begin to increase water as the temperatures warm up.
 Gradually reintroduce the plant to outdoor conditions and replant in the ground if you wish or continue growing in the container.